fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 ## Installing NEMeSIS

 NEMeSIS is currently available as an open source software that can be downloaded or cloned from https://github.com/fticr-sms/Metabolomics_DataAnalysis_NEMeSIS.
 This includes a `venn.py` file originally provided in https://github.com/tctianchi/pyvenn/blob/master/venn.py and used according to its license.

-It is a Python-based software and does requires the Python programming language and has many dependencies on different Python packages.
+NEMeSIS requires Python 3.10+ and depends on many scientific Python modules.

 ### Installing Python and other packages with Anaconda

-We recommend the installation of Anaconda to use the software, with a tutorial available at https://docs.anaconda.com/anaconda/install/index.html.
+We recommend the installation of [Anaconda Python distribution](https://docs.anaconda.com/anaconda/install/index.html) that fulfills many of the requirements.

 From here, we present two ways to install the remaining packages needed, the first one package-by-package and the second which will install every package rapidly (requirements.txt based).